Direct probing of the simulation complexity of open quantum many-body dynamics: Space-time complexity bounds for simulating Lindbladian dynamics

+where $\xi$ is the correlation length and $\tau_c$ is the bath memory (correlation) time.
 Discretise the evolution into $T$ timesteps of duration $\delta t$, so that $t = T \delta t$.
 At each timestep, the system evolves under a quantum channel $ \rho{(t+\delta t)} = \mathcal{E}_{\delta t}(\rho{(t)}). $ Due to the finite memory time $\tau_c$, the bath correlations are negligible beyond a temporal window of $\tau_c$, implying that each $\mathcal{E}_{\delta t}$ can be modelled with ancillas that only retain correlations within the last $\tau_c / \delta t$ steps.
 From the Stinespring dilation theorem, such a channel can be realised by a unitary interaction between the system and an ancilla of finite dimension, followed by a partial trace

 Finite bath \textit{memory time} $\tau_c$ means the environment (bath) only retains information about the $S$'s past for up to time $\tau_c$.
 Any influence of $S$'s state before $t - \tau_c$ on its current evolution is exponentially suppressed.
 In other words, the bath acts approximately Markovian on timescales larger than $\tau_c$.